SamAde1203/llm-evaluation-toolkit/README.md

 ❤️ Built for the AI Research & Engineering Community

-This toolkit was created to make LLM evaluation transparent, reproducible, and scientifically rigorous — empowering researchers, engineers, and AI teams to build safer and more reliable systems.
+This toolkit exists to make LLM evaluation transparent, reproducible, and scientifically rigorous — empowering anyone to build safer, more reliable AI systems.